cultureandempire/cultureandempire.github.io/README.md

 * September 2005: the WinMX P2P network, big in Japan, is shut down under threat of legal action.
 WinMX refugees flood to BitTorrent networks, which have expanded to cover TV shows, movies, and computer software.

 * May 2006: The Pirate Bay's hardware servers are raided by Swedish police following allegations of copyright infringement.
-The Pirate Bay is back online in less than 72 hours, accompanied by a public and media backlash against the Swedish Government's actions.
+The Pirate Bay is back on line in less than 72 hours, accompanied by a public and media backlash against the Swedish Government's actions.

 * August 2006: some Internet service providers (ISPs) report that BitTorrent file transfers accounts for 50% their traffic, and start to block that traffic.
 Users switch to new encrypted protocols.
 ISP block those too.
 Programmers look for other ways to disguise BitTorrent traffic.